PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # 17 -- Why Walk When You Can Ride? -- 1755

-After Relan left the city, had followed wolf tracks North for the better part of the day.
+After Relan left the city, he followed wolf tracks North for the better part of the day.
 He ran to the point of exhaustion, trying to put the shame of hitting Sabriella, Shirley -- hatever such a woman should be called. -- behind him.
-At the time, he had been certain that she was going to stab him him.
+At the time, he had been certain that she was going to stab him.
 But now, he had doubts.
 Maybe she had just been scared.
 Relan knew he was scared, deep down, in that part of him that wasn't fit to be a hero.
 But even if she had tried to kill him, a real hero would have found a way to deal with it without hitting her.

 All in all, Adventure wasn't turning out like he had expected, that was for sure.
 It wasn't excitement or glory.
 More than anything, it was sore feet.
 The fine new boots that had looked so good in Boltac's store had started to gnaw at him as soon as he made it into the woods.